Stata 19 MP: Complete Installation and VS Code Integration

 nautilus -q

-Nautilus restarts automatically.
-Your .do, .dta, and other Stata files now show the Stata logo in the file manager — in both Light Mode and Dark Mode, and through automatic theme transitions.
-Assuming the theme is default Zorin OS Hicolor or other default theme.
+Your .do, .dta, and other Stata files now show the Stata logo in the file manager — through manual theme switches (Mint) or automatic theme transitions (Zorin).

 Part 5 — VS Code Integration (Run Whole Do-File)